Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Tested Hybrid Malware Classifiers

-As mentioned in Section \ref{subsec:Handling-Multiple-Feature}, we used the hybrid malware classifier used in \cite{DBLP:conf/raid/RosenbergSRE18}, with printable strings inside a PE file as our static features.
+As mentioned in Appendix \ref{sec:Appendix-D:-Handling}, we used the hybrid malware classifier used in \citep{DBLP:conf/raid/RosenbergSRE18}, with printable strings inside a PE file as our static features.
 Strings can be used, e.g., to statically identify loaded DLLs and called functions, and recognize modified file paths and registry keys, etc. Our architecture for the hybrid classifier, shown in Figure \ref{fig:Hybrid-Classifier-Architecture}, is: \begin{enumerate} \item A static branch that contains an input vector of 20,000 Boolean values: for each of the 20,000 most frequent strings in the entire dataset, do they appear in the file or not?
 This is analogous to a similar procedure used in NLP which filters the least frequent words in a language. \item A dynamic branch that contains an input vector of 140 API calls (each of which is one-hot encoded) inserted into an LSTM layer of 128 units and a sigmoid activation function, with a dropout rate of 0.2 for inputs and recurrent states.
 This vector is inserted into two fully connected layers with 128 neurons, a ReLU activation function, and a dropout rate of 0.2 each. \end{enumerate} The 256 outputs of both branches are inserted into a fully connected output layer with a sigmoid activation function.
 Therefore, the input of the classifier is a vector containing 20,000 Boolean values and 140 one-hot encoded API call types, and the output is malicious or benign classification.
-All other hyperparameters are the same as those in Appendix B.
+The training set size was reduced by half in comparison to the training set specified in Appendix \ref{sec:Appendix-A:-Tested} (while keeping the same dataset structure) due to the larger memory requirements for training a classifier with more features.
+All other hyperparameters are the same as those mentioned in Appendix \ref{sec:Appendix-B:-Tested}.

-A classifier using only the dynamic branch (Figure \ref{fig:Dynamic-Classifier-Architecture}) achieves 92.48\% accuracy on the test set, a classifier using only the static branch attains 96.19\% accuracy, and a hybrid model that uses both branches (Figure \ref{fig:Hybrid-Classifier-Architecture}) obtains 96.94\% accuracy, meaning that using multiple feature types improves the accuracy.
+A classifier using only the dynamic branch (Figure \ref{fig:Dynamic-Classifier-Architecture}) achieves 92.48\% accuracy on the test set (this is different from the results presented in Table \ref{tab:Classifier-Performance}, due to the smaller training set), a classifier using only the static branch attains 96.19\% accuracy, and a hybrid model that uses both branches (Figure \ref{fig:Hybrid-Classifier-Architecture}) obtains 96.94\% accuracy, meaning that using multiple feature types improves the accuracy.